Blister Packaging UK: When to Use It vs Boxes, Cost and Retail Compliance

 Retail pegboard blister pack display twelve products branded backing cards hardware store UK | Wabs Print

 There is no minimum order at Wabs Print.
-Stock tooling sizes are available from 100 units.
-For custom tooling, the minimum volume for the tooling cost to make financial sense is typically 500 to 1,000 units, and we will always tell you honestly whether the tooling investment is justified at your volume before you commit.
 If your artwork is not yet print-ready, our design team can check your file, set up the backing card artwork, or build the full design from scratch including all compliance labelling, at no extra cost.

 How to Choose: Decision Framework for Your Retail Situation